Faculty Handbook: Vancouver Campus

 Proctoring examinations is the responsibility of the instructor assigned to the course section.
 Additional proctors may be requested.
 Non-faculty may not be the sole proctors during an exam but must be accompanied by a faculty member.

-- All personal belongings, (i.e. book bags, pocketbooks, cell phones, tablets) must be placed at the front of the classroom.
+• All personal belongings, (e.g., book bags, pocketbooks, cell phones, tablets) must be placed at the front of the classroom.

-- Students are not permitted to share personal items (pens, calculators, etc.) during an examination.
+• Students may not share personal items (pens, calculators, etc.) during an examination.

-- The proctor or professor shall place the examination face down on the desk and it will remain face down until students are instructed to start the exam.
+• The proctor or professor shall place the examination face down on the desk.
+Students may not touch it until instructed to start the exam.

 Records Retention